atlassian/puppet-fetchmail/README.md

 *

 ## Usage
-### fetchamil
+### fetchmail
-It only install fetchamil from default distribution repositories.
+It only install fetchmail from default distribution repositories.

 `include fetchmail`

-### fetchamil::conf
+### fetchmail::conf
-Configures fetchamil by creating ~/.fetchmailrc file for user given as a name.
+Configures fetchmail by creating ~/.fetchmailrc file for user given as a name.
 ```
 fetchmail::conf{'root':}
 ```